Lobesitdoll/mdncomp/README.md

 - Search and get key information about APIs and their browser compatibility status
 - List APIs by branch or non-normative status
 - Update browser compatibility data directly from the app with MD5 check.
-- Search case-insensitive or by option case-sensitive
+- Search with wildcards, case-insensitive or by option case-sensitive
+- Or search using regular expressions
 - Get shorthand text output for a single or multiple results
 - Format text links in markdown format for easy copy and paste to forums/QA etc.
 - Show just desktop or mobile devices' status